RishabJain27/AdidasWebScraper/README.md

 # AdidasWebScraper
 Scrapes Adidas website for newly released shoes.
+Inserts the data into a MongoDB database.
 Uses Selenium as the webscraping tool.